How trying to learn vim motions pushed me into the linux world

 Yeah, the learning curve is real.

-You’ll look dumb.
+You’ll look stupid.

-You’ll be slow.
+You’ll be slow as fuck.

 But here’s the thing:

-Once you get it—even a little bit—writing code becomes fun.
+Once you get it, even a little bit, writing code becomes fun.

-Editing text feels like magic.
 And after a while, you’ll realize you don’t want to go back.

 I started with vim bindings in my editor (VSC*de).
 I was so slow that booting up Windows felt faster.